To receive more information about up-to-date research on micronutrients, sign up for the free, semi-annual LPI Research Newsletter here.

 |Oysters||6 medium (cooked)||27-50|

 |Beef||3 ounces* (cooked)||3.7-5.8|

 |Cheese, cheddar||1 ounce||0.9|

 *A three-ounce serving of meat is about the size of a deck of cards.

 The major consequence of long-term consumption of excessive zinc is copper deficiency.
 Total zinc intakes of 60 mg/day (50 mg supplemental and 10 mg dietary zinc) have been found to result in signs of copper deficiency.
-In order to prevent copper deficiency, the U.S. Food and Nutrition Board set the tolerable upper level of intake (UL) for adults at 40 mg/day, including dietary and supplemental zinc (4).
+Copper deficiency has also been reported following chronic use of excessive amounts of zinc-containing denture creams (>2 tubes per week containing 17-34 mg/g of zinc; (100)).
+In order to prevent copper deficiency, the U.S. Food and Nutrition Board set the tolerable upper intake level (UL) for adults at 40 mg/day, including dietary and supplemental zinc (5).

 |Tolerable Upper Intake Level (UL) for Zinc|